mauZzii/restaurant-page/README.md

 ### Comments/To Do

-* Create a menu page (Add a handful of coffee items)
 * Create a contact page which includes a google map view, phone number, email, and physical address (fake of course)